torquefi/torque_docs/docs/overview/03_borrow.md

 ## Compound V3

-Compound V3, popularly known as the Comet deployment, is integrated with Torque for USDC credit lines.
+Compound V3, popularly known as the Comet deployment, is integrated with Torque for credit lines.
 This integration enables Torque to establish best-in-class loan rates for savers as TORQ and other external incentives accrue to positions.

 ## TUSDEngine
 :::info